vchan2/vchan2.github.io/2020Calculus.md

 Homework expectations: 40-60 minutes/day on average

+AP Homework for Monday, Mar.
+22 :
+  * Finish the long division and completing the square handouts.

 Homework for Monday, Mar.
 15:
   * Finish 10.2
   * I have extra problem sets for the substitution rule and area between curves, let me know if you want them